Additional Information About Travel to Cuba

 In order to enter Cuba, U.S. and Canadian citizens need a valid passport with an expiration date extending at least six months beyond the date of reentry.
 Our tour company representative will provide U.S. citizens with a visa and all other documentation needed to enter Cuba.
 It is important to note that they will take care of all aspects of your Cuba visa application.
 As part of federal requirements, you should keep a copy of your Cuban travel itinerary and airline ticket receipt on file for five years.
 If you are not a U.S. or Canadian citizen, you must contact your country’s consulate for specific entry requirements.
 The Cuban government does not recognize the dual nationality of those who are Cuban-born or the children of Cuban parents.
 Cuban-born citizens and the children of Cuban nationals may be required to hold a Cuban passport and/or HE-11 visa, and will be responsible for any additional costs incurred.
 If you were born in Cuba or are the child of Cuban nationals, please contact us at 855.355.8728 at your earliest convenience.

-For travelers who book their Miami-bound flights through us, your round-trip commercial flight will arrive and depart from Miami International Airport.
-Our representative will meet you at the airport and escort you to the shared shuttle service, which will bring you to the first hotel.
-Please wait in the arrival lounge with your tour company name tag, as the representative might be escorting your fellow travelers to the shuttle at the time of your arrival.
-Your chartered flight to Cuba will depart from Miami and arrive in Havana, and your return chartered flight will depart from Santa Clara and arrive in Miami.
+Travel to Cuba will depart from Fort Lauderdale and arrive in Havana, following your domestic flight from your gateway airport to Miami International Airport .
+Our representative will meet you at the airport and escort you to a shared shuttle service that will take you to your Miami hotel.
+Please wait in the airport arrival lounge with your tour company name tag, as the representative might be escorting your fellow travelers to the shuttle at the time of your arrival.
 Once you arrive in Cuba, all included transportation is by private motor coach.
 Using public transportation is not recommended.
-However, if you choose to take a taxi, please note that drivers will most likely speak only Spanish.
+If you choose to take a taxi, please note that drivers will most likely speak only Spanish.
 Additionally, cab fare may be paid in both Cuban Convertible Pesos and USD.
-Please note, if you are making your own flight reservations, you will need to be in Miami no later than 2pm on Day 1, and should plan to depart from Miami no earlier than 8pm on Day 7.
-You will need to provide us with your flight information as well.
+If you are making your own flight reservations from home to Miami and return, contact us for important arrival and departure information.
+You will also need to provide us with your flight information as well.

 On chartered flights to and from Cuba, we recommend traveling with one suitcase and one small carry-on bag (such as purse or small backpack) per person.
-Each passenger is allowed up to 44 total pounds of checked baggage.
+Each passenger is allowed up to 44 total pounds of checked baggage from the US to Cuba.
 A fee of $2USD per additional pound will be charged for any baggage that exceeds this limit.
 Your small carry-on (a personal item or purse) will not count toward total baggage weight.
-On your chartered flight from Cuba to Miami, there is no charge for baggage that is less than 50 total pounds per person.
-For your commercial flight to and from Miami, airlines have varying weight restrictions on luggage.
+On your chartered flight from Cuba to the US, there is no charge for baggage that is less than 50 total pounds per person.
+For your domestic flights to and from Miami, airlines have varying weight restrictions on luggage.
 Some airlines may impose additional charges if you choose to check any baggage.
 Please contact your airline or refer to its website for detailed information regarding your airline’s checked baggage policies.
 Bear in mind that your luggage will probably weigh more on your return trip due to souvenir shopping.
 We allow only one suitcase per person.
 One carry-on bag is also permitted, provided that it does not exceed 45 inches (length + width + height).
 There may be times when you’ll have to handle your own bags, and you’ll find that lightweight luggage provides a distinct advantage.
 Make sure you label your baggage and carry valuables, medication and documents in your carry-on luggage.

 In addition to your Tour Director, you will be accompanied by a Cuban National Guide for the duration of your trip.
 Your Cuban National Guide is there to assist with any and all matters, including emergencies, providing a local’s perspective and any issues that may arise.
 Tips for the Cuban National Guide are not required and have already been covered by our tour company.